hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/README.md

 ### Mode Selection

-When you start the tool, you'll choose your operation mode:
+When you start the tool, you'll choose your operating mode:

 ```
   ╔════════════════════════════════════════════════════════════╗